-What if I add a new user through API or CSV and assign them with a license?
-Will the template overwrite the licenses I assigned to that user?
+If I add a new user through API or CSV and assign them with a specific license, will the organization-based auto license assignment be applied to that user?

-No. If you assign a license to a new user at the same time of creation, then the template won’t apply to that user.
+No. If you assign a license to a new user at the same time of creation, then the organization-based auto license assignment won’t apply to that user.

-Sign in to your Control Hub organization https://admin.webex.com, and go to the Users page.
+Sign in to https://admin.webex.com, and go to the Users page.

 Select from the available services (Calling, Meetings, Messaging).